 It’s great to give your body some support in detoxification, aiding the body in its natural processes that remove toxins from the body.

-The main way to help with detoxification is to promote liver and kidney health.
+Promoting liver and kidney health is the main way to help with detoxification.
 The absolute best tea for this is the Zen Cleanse Buddha Tea.
 Other herbal teas to try are Dandelion, Milk Thistle, Divine Immunity Blend, elderberry, sage, oregano, and Calendula.

 The Best Tea for Gut Health and Inflammation

-Gut inflammation can be caused by pathogens, drinking alcohol, eating inflammatory foods, and even just day-to-day life.
+Gut inflammation can be caused by pathogens, drinking alcohol, eating inflammatory foods, and even daily life.

-Inflammation is terrible for the gut microbiome, and thankfully there are a lot of teas that contain anti-inflammatory compounds that can help to ease inflammation.
+Inflammation is terrible for the gut microbiome, and thankfully, many teas contain anti-inflammatory compounds that can help ease inflammation.

 Gut Lining

-If your body needs some support in healing your gut lining, some great teas help to repair and nourish the lining of the gut.
+If your body needs some support in healing your gut lining, some great teas help repair and nourish the gut lining.
 They can even help with leaky gut syndrome: Marshmallow, Mint, and ginger.

 Immune System

 Having a robust immune system helps to keep your gut balanced.
-If your immune system is robust, you’re less likely to suffer detrimental symptoms that can affect gut health.
+If your immune system is robust, you’re less likely to suffer detrimental symptoms affecting gut health.
 Some great teas to boost immune function: Elderberry, Cranberry, Feverfew and lemongrass, Rose Hips, Astragalus, Chaga, Green Tea, and Alfalfa.

 Get The Best Tea for Gut Health

-Certain types of tea can help ease stress and anxiety, decrease inflammation, boost the body’s natural detoxification processes, restore a healthy gut lining, and strengthen your immune system.
-All of this helps to keep the gut microbiome balanced.
+Certain types of tea can help ease stress and anxiety, decrease inflammation, boost the body’s natural detoxification processes, restore a healthy gut lining, and strengthen the immune system.
+This helps to keep the gut microbiome balanced.

 You can find Buddha Teas on Amazon here.